jchidley/jchidley.github.io/_drafts/2020-01-21-Booting-Linux-and-Operating-System-Choice.md

 1. `help -b` the -b is for output pagination.
 1. `mode` to view and change the number of lines and columns displayed.
 1. `map` displays some of the devices available.
-On my system there's a series of drives labelled `FS0`, `BLK1`, etc.
+On my system there's a series of drives labelled `FS0` (for UEFI known file systems), `BLK1` (block devices), etc.
-1. `FS0:` to change to a drive
+1. `FS0:` to change to a file system.
 1. `ls` to list files, directories.  `cd` change directories

 To actually boot things requires that: